New Orleans, Louisiana

 I finally made it down to the great City of New Orleans and it was everything I hoped it would be: Unique, exciting, art-driven, friendly, unexpected and even a bit mysterious in its ways.
 There is simply no place like NOLA.
 And apparently a great many of you agree because the list of “favorites” filled up a nearly 7-page document I collected.
 It was simply overwhelming but I wanted to balance the cocktails-food-music with history-architecture-culture.
 So I will start with a few things that I did, and share the other suggestions I missed (The truth is, you have to just go with it.
 Relax into the flow of things and see where the day takes you)

 This was not a priority for me but there are many shops in the both the quarter and along Canal.
-(I really only bought a bunch of hot sauce 😉 Personally, I visit UAL every chance I get for discounted designer finds – they have one in New Orleans in the French Quarter (others in Austin, and somewhere in Mississippi & Tennessee)
+(I really only bought a bunch of hot sauce 😉 Personally, I visit UAL every chance I get for discounted designer finds – they have one in New Orleans in the French Quarter (others in Austin, and somewhere in Mississippi & Tennessee).
+Also, do stop into artists Ashley Longshore‘s fun studio on Magazine Street while you are shopping around!

 Again, there are countless hotel options here in or near the quarter, but they do fill up fast with so many conferences & events in this City.
-Personally, staying right in the quarter could be a bit loud at night, so just skip to the other side of canal in the central business district – literally a block out, and chose from many options.
-I randomly stay at the Intercontinental on this occasion and it was great & convenient (plus happy hour Oysters across the street at Lukes!)
+Personally, staying right in the quarter could be a bit loud at night, so just skip to the other side of canal in the central business district – literally a block out, and chose from many options, or into the beautiful Garden District.
+I tend to stay with friends, or rent unique homes, but there are plenty or new (and old) place to choose from.
+Check out these lists from CN Traveler and Southern Living for the best of the best.

 Author: Carrie Mitchell